-You are expected to take a very active part in class discussions and take responsibility for your own learning.
+Learners are expected to take a very active part in class discussions and take responsibility for their own learning.
 Be a positive and co-operative team member.
-Columbia College uses a facilitation model of instruction where the facilitator's role is to facilitate your learning.
-The expectation is that you will come to class prepared with pre-class homework completed.
-Your facilitator will engage you in activities that are based on your completed homework and readings.
-Your enthusiastic and positive approach in the classroom will create an atmosphere that will help every student develop the knowledge, skills and attitudes that are needed for success.
+Columbia College uses a facilitation model of instruction where the facilitator's role is to facilitate learning.
+The expectation is that students will come to class prepared with pre-class homework completed.
+The facilitator will engage learners in activities that are based on their completed homework and readings.
+An enthusiastic and positive approach in the classroom will create an atmosphere that will help every student develop the knowledge, skills and attitudes that are needed for success.

-How you conduct yourself in our classes will, to a large extent, mirror your conduct in society and your future work site.
-For example, if you have a tendency to ask questions, challenge the ideas of others in a respectful manner, draw out the best from your colleagues, and encourage both group development and task accomplishment in this class, it is likely you will do the same at work.
-A high level of student involvement and developing professionalism is expected in the classroom as you work towards your goal.
+How students conduct themselves in our classes will, to a large extent, mirror their conduct in society and at a future work site.
+For example, if they have a tendency to ask questions, challenge the ideas of others in a respectful manner, draw out the best from their colleagues, and encourage both group development and task accomplishment in this class, it is likely they will do the same at work.
+A high level of student involvement and developing professionalism is expected in the classroom as learners work towards their goals.